Catherine Todd, Co-founder & Creative Director

 I was raised in New Orleans where I was always inspired by the heart, soul, and culture of the city.
 After high school, I went on to graduate from Savannah College of Art and Design with a degree in Fiber Arts.
 Upon my return home I began to immerse myself in the New Orleans art culture.
 I worked with many art co-ops and frequented art gatherings and festivals, which eventually led me to Where Y’art.
 I continue to create art with a current focus on jewelry and metals.

-CeCe Purnsley, Assistant Community Manager
+CeCe Purnsley, Junior Community Manager & Social Media Manager

 Having family in Louisiana, we always made our way down to visit at least once a year and stop by New Orleans.
 Sometimes it was during the Winter season holidays, sometimes it was Mardi Gras, but every time it was one of my favorite cities.
 I was always drawn to the soul and culture of the city.
 Fast forward to a recent period in my life where I had the chance to pack up and move, I already knew where I was headed.
 After using my marketing background and lended my coordinating efforts to Raleigh, NC for cultural arts organizations and multiple festivals such as Moogfest and First Night Raleigh, I packed my bags and headed further South.
 Here I hope to fully immerse myself into the heart of the city— it has character.